 What does an SI leader do?

-An SI leader for a given course attends all class lectures, takes notes, reads assigned materials, and facilitates four study group sessions each week.
+An SI leader attends all class lectures, takes notes, reads assigned materials, and facilitates three to four group study sessions each week.
 During these sessions, the SI leader integrates how-to-learn with what-to-learn in a fun, interactive and inclusive atmosphere.

 Study Skills Tutor